How to Boost Retirement Savings with the $1,000 Retirement Rule

 $1000-a-month rule

-Start with $240,000 and multiply it by 5%, which equals $12,000.
-Next, divide $12,000 by 12 months, which totals $1,000 per month.
+Start with $240,000, multiply it by 5% (yielding $12,000), then divide $12,000 by 12 months to total $1,000 per month.

-Adjusting the Rule
+Adjusting the $1,000 Retirement Rule

-Like most things in life, there are exceptions to the $1,000/month rule.
+Like most things in life, there are exceptions to the $1,000 retirement rule.
 For example, some people retire earlier than others, and some older adults retire after the age of 62.
 Your retirement age will determine how much you should plan to withdraw each month, and will, therefore, impact the rule.

 Someone who retires early in their 50s will have to withdraw smaller amounts each month for their retirement savings to last longer, and someone retiring after the age of 62 can afford to increase their spending.